digiexe-official/dg/wp/wpx hosting review.md

 ## 🧪 My Personal Experience with WPX Hosting

-I’ve been using WPX Hosting for over a year and the results have been stellar.
+I’ve been using WPX Hosting for over a year, and the results have been stellar.
 After switching, my site performance improved drastically—load times dropped, uptime increased, and I rarely had to worry about backend issues.
 The support team has been amazing: helpful, quick, and knowledgeable.
 WPX isn’t just a host—it’s peace of mind.